 When I first heard about Hägglund‘s book I assumed he was a deathist—one who defends the value of death.
 But he is not.1 His views are consistent with living extraordinarily long, if not immortal, lives.
 Moreover, he has helped me clarify the difference between secular or scientific immortality and religious immortality.
 The former implies that we can and should be able to live as long as we want although we have no guarantees we will.
 The latter is unachievable and undesirable.

 As I’ve stated many times, I love this life so much that I want the option to live forever.
 My desire testifies to the value and fidelity I place on both my own life and the lives of others, especially those I love, as well as to the projects I deem important.
-But the long and hopefully immortal lives I imagine are not static, but ones that continually change and evolve —all moving restlessly toward more truth, beauty, goodness, love, and joy and away from their opposites.
+But the long and hopefully immortal lives I imagine are not static, rather, they continually change and evolve —all moving restlessly toward more truth, beauty, goodness, love, and joy and away from their opposites.
 This never-ending process is, by definition, never complete and its ultimate goal of heavenly perfection never finally achievable.
 Perhaps this is the best, truest, and most meaningful existence possible.

 This life is enough, but it can be more if we continually transcend its limitations—including the ultimate limitation imposed by death.